Terms of Reference of the External Advisory Committee on Pressure Tubes

 11. Confidentiality and non-disclosure

-- Queries from or contacts with the media or any other external parties regarding the work or proceedings of the EAC must be referred to the Commission Secretariat.
-Members of the EAC shall not have communications with the media, unless authorized by the Commission Secretary.
+- Queries from or contacts with the media or any other external parties regarding the work or proceedings of the EAC must be referred to the Commission Registry.
+Members of the EAC shall not have communications with the media, unless authorized by the Commission Registrar.

-- If required, communication between the EAC and CNSC staff or Commission members should be made through the Commission Secretariat.
+- If required, communication between the EAC and CNSC staff or Commission members should be made through the Commission Registry.

 12. Amendments to the EAC Mandate and Terms of Reference